-- 1. communication with local chapter officers on areas of concern to medical students and on activities of the Association; - 2. coordination of regional meetings and regional conferences; - 3. coordination of the annual membership drive on the regional level with the chapter officers and assist chapters with fewer than five members in good standing at risk of charter revocation; (2004) - 4. formulation, development and administration of the programs for the region determined by the members within the region; - 5. representation of regional concerns to the deliberations of the Board of Trustees; - 6. coordination of Delegates from the region in policy deliberations of the House of Delegates at the Annual Meeting; and, - 7. service as a resource to regional members for information about, or contact with, all levels of the organization. - 8. for two months after the election of the new Regional Trustees, National Officers, Resident Trustees, Premed Trustee, International Trustee and Action Committee Trustee, the outgoing Board members will assist and orient the new trustee to their responsibilities.
-(2003)
+1. communication with local chapter officers on areas of concern to medical students and on activities of the Association;

+- 2. coordination of regional meetings and regional conferences; - 3. coordination of the annual membership drive on the regional level with the chapter officers and assist chapters with fewer than five members in good standing at risk of charter revocation; (2004) - 4. formulation, development and administration of the programs for the region determined by the members within the region; - 5. representation of regional concerns to the deliberations of the Board of Trustees; - 6. coordination of Delegates from the region in policy deliberations of the House of Delegates at the Annual Meeting; and, - service as a resource to regional members for information about, or contact with, all levels of the organization. - 8. for two months after the election of the new Regional Trustees, National Officers, Resident Trustees, Premed Trustee, International Trustee and Action Committee Trustee, the outgoing Board members will assist and orient the new trustee to their responsibilities.
+(2003) - 9. coordination of regional events and communication with the Associate Regional Trustee(s).
+The Regional Trustee shall be in charge of keeping in monthly communication with the Associate Regional Trustee.
+They shall approve the regional project plan of the Associate Regional Trustee, and assist him/her with implementation of the project to local chapters.
+(2005)